hotcarbon/www-jekyll/pages/program.md

 <!-- Online papers -->
 ## Online program

-Papers in the online program will not be presented during the workshop's live event.
+Papers in the online program will **not** be presented during the workshop's live event.
-{: .notice}
+{: .notice--primary}

 {% include session.html session=99 papers=papers%}